 Capital Needs Assessment (CNA)

-The Capital Needs Assessment uses the county's population forecasts and adopted capital facility standards to identify the type and number of capital facilities that will be needed to serve the public over a ten-year planning period beyond the end of the current Capital Improvements Program (CIP) timeframe, while maintaining the county's desired levels of services to its residents.
+The Capital Needs Assessment (PDF) uses the county's population forecasts and adopted capital facility standards to identify the type and number of capital facilities that will be needed to serve the public over a ten-year planning period beyond the end of the current Capital Improvements Program (CIP) timeframe, while maintaining the county's desired levels of services to its residents.